Orangeville, Ontario: Culture

-Orangeville hosts the annual Orangeville Blues and Jazz Festival, usually in June.
+Orangeville hosts the annual Orangeville Blues and Jazz Festival, typically the first full weekend in June.

 The Town Hall building contains the historic Orangeville Opera House on the second floor.
-The building was restored in 1993-1994.
+The building was restored in 1993–1994.
 This facility is the home base of professional theatre company Theatre Orangeville, and hosts plays and concerts throughout the year.

 Begun in 2003, Orangeville's Art Walk of Tree Sculptures features more than 50 detailed works by local artists.
 The sculptures are carved from old maple trees that have died from natural causes.
-The largest tree sculpture is a tribute to Canadiana and the centrepiece of a small newly-developed park.
+The largest tree sculpture is a tribute to Canadiana and the centrepiece of a small newly developed park.
 It is a story totem entitled Nature's Unity, and celebrates Canada's 150th birthday.

+Orangeville is also host to the annual Dufferin Film Festival which began in August, 2024.
+The event features Canadian short films, parties, networking, workshops and an industry speaker event.

 Sports

 The Orangeville Flyers were a junior 'A' ice hockey team and part of the Ontario Junior Hockey League.
 They played home games at the Alder Street Recreation Facility until moving to Brampton in 2018.
 Orangeville was also home to a professional basketball team, the Orangeville A's of the National Basketball League of Canada, who played at the Orangeville Athlete Institute.
-The Athlete Institute Academy is home to Orangeville Prep, which has produced two top-10 NBA draft picks.
+The Athlete Institute Academy is home to Orangeville Prep, which has produced two top-10 NBA draft picks and 3 NBA champions.

 The Orangeville Northmen junior A and B box lacrosse teams are based in Orangeville.
 The Orangeville Otters are a competitive swim team based in Orangeville.
 The team trains at the Alder and Tony Rose pools.

 Media

 There are two local newspapers based in Orangeville, the Orangeville Citizen and the Orangeville Banner.

 Two radio stations are licensed to Orangeville, adult contemporary CKMO-FM (FM 101 Orangeville) and rhythmic contemporary CIDC-FM (Z103.5).
 CKMO launched in 2015 and broadcasts from studios in downtown Orangeville.
 CIDC has historically targeted the broader Greater Toronto Area as a rimshot, and has usually marketed itself as a Toronto station (having moved its tower closer to the city, and operating from studios in Etobicoke) rather than operate as an Orangeville-specific outlet.
 It faced reprimands from the CRTC in 2016 for not regularly broadcasting news and information content of specific relevance to Orangeville.

 Until June 2005, Rogers TV maintained its Peel North studio and production facility at 98 C-Line.
 The facility was closed to allow for expansion of the Peel North headend.
+Today, Rogers TV has a studio and production facility located at 70 C-line.